Stafford supervisors balk again on downzoning

 The 4–3 vote on Tuesday night leaves supervisors divided on a proposal to change the density in agricultural parcels from one home per 3 acres to one home per 10 acres.

 Supervisors said they want more public comment on the issue and cited the coronavirus as the reason for the latest delay.
-Elevated coronavirus levels in the region have shuttered many businesses and offices, including the county’s government center where board meetings are held.
+Rising numbers of COVID-19 cases in the region have shuttered many businesses and offices, including the county’s government center, where board meetings are held.

 Andrew Spence, community engagement director, said the positivity rate for COVID-19 is about four times higher today than it was last October, when a well-attended public hearing on downzoning was held at Colonial Forge High School.
 Spence said a similar meeting at a high school today would put the community in jeopardy of contracting the virus.
 He also said alternative public hearing methods, such as video conferencing, would deny many rural residents an opportunity to participate in a discussion that directly impacts their land.